Kamrul-web1/Assinmrnt-6/README.md

 ## 🎯 Project Goal

 The main goal of FITLOG is to make workout planning simple, organized, and easy to manage through a clean and modern interface.

+MY assinment is not a simple  very hard aftar a 3 days  hadwork  😥